English

 PerthWhale Watching in PerthSwan River Cruise from Perth

-Perth doesn’t just shine under the sun, it sparkles on the water too.
+Fringed by bushland and bathed in sunshine, Perth is a city that lives and breathes by its river.
 And there’s no better way to take it all in than from the deck of a Swan River cruise.
 Starting from Barrack Street Jetty, right in the heart of the city, you’ll float past skyline icons, leafy parks, historic breweries, and boatsheds that have launched a thousand Instagram posts.
 You can go one way to Fremantle or make a day of it with a full round trip.
 Either way, you’re in for a laid-back ride with big views, open skies, and a bit of old-school river charm.

 Why go on a Swan River Cruise from Perth?